fmgarage/ft-container/README.md

 #### It's universal

-Whether you have a lot of different container fields all over your app's tables (like profile pictures, PDF documents, email attachments etc.) and would like to store them in just one
+Whether you have a lot of different container fields all over your app's tables (like profile pictures, PDF documents, email attachments etc.) and would like to store them in just one binary table

 #### It's hybrid